-For the calculation of the balance indicators the Guidelines of the 02.09.2014 document COM(2014) 545 final are used.
-The calculation of indicators is based on the latest data available on STECF JRC web-page, report STECF 20-11 - Balance capacity - indicator table.xlsx.
+For the calculation of the balance indicators the Guidelines of the 02.09.2014 document COM (2014) 545 final are used.
+The calculation of indicators is based on the latest data available on STECF JRC web-page, report STECF 21-16 - Balance capacity - indicator table.xlsx and on Data Collection Framework.
 For the evaluation, altogether 6 indicators have been calculated - SHI, SAR, ROI, CR/BR, inactive fleet indicator and vessel utilisation indicator.
 As data availability varies by indicators, then the viewed time period differs also.
-For example, for biological indicators a time period 2014-2018 is used as there are no newer data in the STECF report 20-11 available.
-For economic indicators a time period 2015-2019 is used as 2020 data is not yet available nationally.
-For vessel use indicators, the years 2015-2020 are viewed.
+For example, for biological indicators a time period 2016-2020 is used as there is no newer data in the STECF report 21-16 available.
+For economic indicators a time period 2016-2020 is used as 2021 data is not yet available nationally.
+For vessel use indicators, the years 2017-2021 are viewed.

-Due to the lack of data in STECF report 20-11, SAR is present only for PG VL0010 and SHI only for the Baltic Sea fleet segments and not for fleet segment VL40XX.
+Due to the lack of data in STECF report 21-16, SAR is present only for PG VL0010 and TM VL2440.
+SHI is present only for the Baltic Sea fleet segments and not for fleet segment VL40XX.
 The economic indicators for fleet segment VL40XX will be sent with a separate report due to the confidentiality restrictions (low number of vessels in segment).

-Lack of data for most recent years and for some fleet segments in STECF report 20-11 makes it more difficult to compose a comprehensive analysis of the balance between fleets, fishing possibilities and fishing capacity.
+Lack of data for most recent years and for some fleet segments in STECF report 21-16 causes some difficulties in compiling a comprehensive analysis of the balance between fleets' fishing possibilities and fishing capacity.